Illustration of Frozen Chocolate Mousse Semifreddo Recipe for Summer Entertaining

 Line a 9-by-5-inch loaf pan with plastic wrap, leaving enough overhang to lift the semifreddo out later.
 A loaf pan is not the only option, but it gives the dessert a clean, classic shape and makes slicing simple.

-2. Build the chocolate base
+1. Build the chocolate base

 Place the chopped chocolate and cocoa powder in a heatproof bowl.
 Pour the hot espresso over the mixture and let it stand for a minute.
 Stir until smooth.
-The cocoa blooms in the hot liquid, which intensifies the flavor.
-Add the vanilla and a pinch of salt, then let the mixture cool slightly so it does not seize the egg mixture.
+The cocoa blooms in the hot liquid, which intensifies the flavor and helps it dissolve evenly.

-3. Whisk the yolks
+1. Whisk the yolks

 In a separate bowl, whisk the egg yolks with half of the sugar until thick and pale.
 For the smoothest texture, set the bowl over a pan of barely simmering water and whisk until the mixture becomes warm and slightly thickened.
 This step gives the semifreddo stability and a more refined mouthfeel.

 Remove the bowl from the heat and beat for another minute or two.
 The mixture should fall from the whisk in a ribbon.
+This is a useful visual cue: if it ribbons, it is ready to fold into the chocolate base.

-4. Whip the cream
+1. Whip the cream

 In another bowl, whip 1 cup of the heavy cream to medium peaks.
-You want it to hold shape, but not to look dry or stiff.
+You want it to hold shape, but not look dry or stiff.
 Overwhipped cream can make the semifreddo grainy rather than soft.

-5. Whip the egg whites
+1. Whip the egg whites

 In a clean bowl, beat the egg whites with the pinch of salt until foamy.
 Gradually add the remaining sugar and continue beating until the whites form glossy medium-stiff peaks.
 They should look smooth and elastic, not brittle.